Charlton Athletic F.C.: Stadium

+In May 2024, a new Desso GrassMaster pitch was laid.

 Supporters and rivalries

 The bulk of the club's support base comes from South East London and Kent, particularly the London boroughs of Greenwich, Bexley and Bromley.
 Supporters played a key role in the return of the club to The Valley in 1992 and were rewarded by being granted a voice on the board in the form of an elected supporter director.
 Any season ticket holder could put themselves forward for election, with a certain number of nominations, and votes were cast by all season ticket holders over the age of 18.
 The last such director, Ben Hayes, was elected in 2006 to serve until 2008, when the role was discontinued as a result of legal issues.
 Its functions were replaced by a fans forum, which met for the first time in December 2008 and is still active to this day.

 Charlton's main rivals are their South London neighbours, Crystal Palace and Millwall.
-Unlike those rivals Charlton have never competed in football's fourth tier and are the only one of the three to have won the FA Cup.

 In 1985, Charlton were forced to ground-share with Crystal Palace after safety concerns at The Valley.
 They played their home fixtures at the Glaziers' Selhurst Park stadium until 1991.
 The arrangement was seen by Crystal Palace chairman Ron Noades as essential for the future of football, but it was unpopular with both sets of fans.
 Charlton fans campaigned for a return to The Valley throughout their time at Selhurst Park.
-In 2005, Palace were relegated by Charlton at the Valley after a 2–2 draw.
+In 2005, Palace were relegated by Charlton at The Valley after a 2–2 draw.
 Palace needed a win to survive.
 However, with seven minutes left, Charlton equalised, relegating their rivals.
 Post-match, there was a well-publicised altercation between the two chairmen of the respective clubs, Richard Murray and Simon Jordan.
 Since their first meeting in the Football League in 1925, Charlton have won 17, drawn 13 and lost 26 games against Palace.
 The teams last met in 2015, a 4–1 win for Palace in the League Cup.

-Charlton are closest in proximity to Millwall than any other club, with The Valley and The Den being less than four miles (4 mi) apart.
-They last met in July 2020, a 1–0 win for Millwall at the Valley.
-Since their first Football League game in 1921, Charlton have won 12, drawn 26 and lost 37.
-The Addicks have not beaten Millwall in the last twelve fixtures between the sides and their last win came in March 1996 at The Valley.
+Charlton are closest in proximity to Millwall than any other EFL club, with The Valley and The Den being less than four miles (4 mi) apart.
+They last met in September 2025, a 1–1 draw at The Valley.
+Since their first Football League game in 1921, Charlton have won 11, drawn 27 and lost 37 league games (the two sides also met twice in the Anglo-Italian Cup in the 1992–93 season; Charlton winning one tie, and one draw).
+The Addicks have not beaten Millwall in the last 13 league fixtures between the sides; their last win came on 9 March 1996 at The Valley.